Dr Bahram Mahmoodi Kahriz

 - Consumer motivation, attention and behavior,

-- Emotions and emotion-regulation,
+- Emotions and emotion-regulation in marketing,

 - Prosocial spending and decision making,